-The World Bee Project Hive Network (WBP Hive Network) is an international network of data-producing honey bee hives contributing to invaluable local and global research projects.
+The World Bee Project Hive Network (WBP Hive Network) is an international network of remotely monitored honey bee hives expanding the knowledge base by contributing to invaluable local and global research projects.

 At Royal Botanic Gardens Kew we have been talking with children about plant-pollinator interactions and about the global importance of honey bees.
-Children are fascinated to learn that all pollinator species rely on habitat, and all are essential for pollination without which we wouldn’t have the fruits and vegetables we love to eat.
+Children are fascinated to learn that all bee and pollinator species rely on habitat, and all are essential for pollination without which we wouldn’t have the fruits and vegetables we love to eat.

 “School doesn’t have to be a place, but rather a frame of mind that uses the Arts as a lever to explosive growth, social-emotional connections, and the foundation for the innovators of tomorrow…today!”